easy-software-ufal/smart-cities/Person Identifier/The Model/README.md

 #### TensorFlow Lite int8 Example
 <p align="center"><img src="data/helpers/result-int8.png" width="640"\></p>

 Yolov4 and Yolov4-tiny int8 quantization have some issues.
-I will try to fix that.
-You can try Yolov3 and Yolov3-tiny int8 quantization

 ## YOLOv4 Using TensorRT
 Can also implement YOLOv4 using TensorFlow's TensorRT.
 TensorRT is a high-performance inference optimizer and runtime that can be used to perform inference in lower precision (FP16 and INT8) on GPUs.
 TensorRT can allow up to 8x higher performance than regular TensorFlow.